FIELD & SAFETY RULES

 3. Where can I test my weapon system?

-1. A shooting range is setup near the entrance of the field where players can test their weapon systems when off-field.
+1. A shooting range is set up near the entrance of the field where players can test their weapon systems when off-field.
 The center requires that players have on approved eye protection when at this range and that all weapon systems are cleared and covers are attached prior to returning to the safety zone.

-2. Weapon systems are never to be discharged, other than dry fire test batteries into the ground, in any area than the field and shooting range.
+2. Weapon systems are never to be discharged, other than dry fire test batteries into the ground, in any area other than the field and shooting range.

 4. What should I do when exiting the field after playing?